Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: A Review of Deterministic Broadcast Algorithms

 \Paragraph{Structural properties of algorithms.}

+We say that a communication algorithm designed for a channel without jamming is a \emph{token} one if it uses a virtual token to determine a station that gains the right to transmit successfully.
+All the algorithms discussed in this paper could be considered as token ones.
+This is clearly the case for algorithms \textsc{RRW}, \textsc{OF-RRW}, \textsc{JRRW}, \textsc{OF-JRRW}, and \textsc{MBTF}, as their design specifies how a token is handled.
+Algorithms \textsc{SRR} and \textsc{OF-SRR} can also be interpreted as token ones, even though they make collisions possible to happen.
+A station that transmits a packet successfully can be considered as holding the token, in that it can safely withhold the channel, and the right to transmit was acquired by the virtue of being the next station with packets after the previously transmitting one, in the cyclic ordering of stations.

-We say that a communication algorithm designed for a channel without jamming is a \emph{token algorithm} if it uses a virtual token to avoid collisions.
-Such a token is always held by some station and only the station that holds the token can transmit.
-Algorithms \textsc{RRW}, \textsc{OF-RRW}, \textsc{JRRW}, \textsc{OF-JRRW}, and \textsc{MBTF} are token ones.
-We can take any token algorithm for channels without jamming and adapt it to the model with jamming in the following manner.
-If there is a packet to be transmitted by a station in the original algorithm, then the modified algorithm has a packet transmitted as well, otherwise just a control bit is transmitted.
-A round in which only a control bit is transmitted by a modified token algorithm is called \emph{control round} otherwise it is a \emph{packet round}.
+A token algorithm for channels without collision detection and without jamming can be modified to the model with jamming, but still without collision detection.
+This can be done in the following manner.
+If a station has the right to transmit a packet in the original algorithm, then the modified algorithm has the station transmit a packet as well, otherwise the station transmits a control bit.
+A round in which only a control bit is transmitted by a modified token algorithm is called a \emph{control round} otherwise it is a \emph{packet round}.
 The effect of sending control bits in control rounds is that if a round is not jammed then a message is heard in this round; this message is either just a control bit or it includes a packet.
-This approach creates virtual collisions in jammed rounds, so when a void round occurs then this round is jammed as otherwise a message would have been heard.
-Once a communication algorithm can identify jammed rounds, we may ignore their impact on the flow of control.
-The resulting algorithm is adaptive.
-We will consider such modified version of the full-sensing algorithms \textsc{RRW} and \textsc{OF-RRW}, denoting them by \textsc{C-RRW} and \textsc{OFC-RRW}, respectively.
-Note that algorithm \textsc{MBTF} works by having a station with the token send a message even if the station does not have a packet, so enforcing additional control rounds is not needed for this algorithm to convert it into one creating virtual collisions.
+This approach to replace silent rounds by rounds with messages with control bits allows for jamming detection: when a void round occurs then this round has to be jammed, as otherwise a message would be heard.
+Once a communication algorithm can identify jammed rounds, we may ignore their impact on the flow of control and repeat the performed actions in the next round, exactly as they were performed in the immediately preceding jammed ones.
+The resulting algorithm is clearly adaptive.
+This method cannot be applied to algorithms relying on collision detection, like \textsc{SRR} and \textsc{OF-SRR}.

+We will apply this method of modifying token algorithms to the non-adaptive algorithms \textsc{RRW} and \textsc{OF-RRW}, denoting the modified versions by \textsc{C-RRW} and \textsc{OFC-RRW}, respectively.
+Similarly, we modify algorithm \textsc{MBTF} such that a station with a token sends a control message even if the station does not have a packet; the modified algorithm is denoted by \textsc{C-MBTF}.
+The letter~C is a mnemonic to indicate using control rounds for jamming detection.